rlauer6/doc-converter/README.md

 # Amazon AWS Architecture

-The `doc-converter` service employs an S3 bucket as a document repository.
+The `doc-converter` service employs your S3 bucket as a document repository.
 Both the `doc-converter` client and server use the S3 bucket for storing documents.
 In ASCII art, the architecture looks something like this: